 There are several reasons why the Bail-In measures under Article 55 of the EU Bank Recovery and Resolution Directive threaten trade.
 Initial attempts to exempt trade finance were not well-received, however optimism was expressed in Rome.
 Although not a hard promise, it likely there will be news of an amendment to Art.
 55 sometime in 2017.

 In an effort to spur use of arbitration on a broader scale, ICC has announced a new set of expedited rules.
-In Rome, speakers emphasized “creature of contract” nature of arbitration – parties must agree to it and what type is desired.
+Speakers emphasized “creature of contract” nature of arbitration – parties must agree to it and what type is desired.

 Discussion of electronic bills of lading dominated in the Q&A period at close of day 1 morning session.
 Will there be a legal opinion on the eB/L?
 Not anytime soon.
 Also, legal opinions from multiple jurisdictions will be necessary.
 Without legal certainty of the eB/L, banks need to decide on their own what form is best.